semantic-flow/sflo/documentation/mesh-resource.component.flow.md

 ## Relationship to versions

-As DatasetSeries, knop flows are realized through [[mesh-resource.knop-component.flow-version]] datasets, which are temporal slices of the flow.
+As DatasetSeries, knop flows are realized through [[mesh-resource.component.flow-version]] datasets, which are temporal slices of the flow.
 To borrow a phrase from the PROV model, we say that a version is a specialization of the knop flow.

 ### Relationship pattern:

-Every knop flow has at least two concrete versions: [[mesh-resource.component.slice.default-slice]] and [[mesh-resource.knop-component.flow-slice.working]].
+Every knop flow has at least two concrete versions: [[mesh-resource.component.slice.default]] and [[mesh-resource.component.slice.working]].

-The knop flow is a [DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series) and may have multiple [[mesh-resource.knop-component.flow-version.version]]s.
+The knop flow is a [DatasetSeries](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset_Series) and may have multiple [[mesh-resource.component.flow-version.version]]s.

 ### Ontology Example

 - knop flow: "My ontology definitions" (persistent concept)
-- flow versions: v1, v2, current version, working draft of working version (specific realizations)
+- flow versions: v1, v2, current version, working draft of working slice (specific realizations)

 ```file